LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     [<span class="loop-bigger">:material-skip-forward:</span>](#make-up-a-password) To skip the detailed instructions, click on [Make up a Password](#make-up-a-password).

-!!! tips "Default Instruction"
+!!! tip "Default Settings"
-    The instructions configure for automatic update and automatic build.
+    These instructions are a prerequisite for automatic update and automatic build.

     Refer to [Modify Automatic Building](gh-update.md#modify-automatic-building) if you don't want to accept the default recommendation to automatically update and build.